jeffdcamp/dbtools-android/README.md

         Cursor cursor;
         Individual individual = new Individual(cursor); // populate all items from cursor into Individual

-        // Get single pieces of data from a curser.  (for use in places such as Adapters, etc) Examples:
+        // Get single pieces of data from a cursor.  (for use in places such as Adapters, etc) Examples:
         String name = Individual.getName(cursor);
         IndividualType type = Individual.getType(cursor);
         Date birthDate = Individual.getBirthDate(cursor);